The Wild Flower Society

 The Field Botanist’s Record Book and the Beginner’s Diary

 The main yearly activity for members is keeping the Field Botanist’s Record Book (formerly known as, and still often called the WFS diary).
 The record book lists the names of 1000 of the commoner (and a few rarer) plants of Britain and Ireland likely to be readily identified by amateurs and blank pages on which to enter additional taxa (species, sub-species or hybrids).
 It is available in print or in downloadable form from our website.
+Alternatively, members may prefer to keep their records in the form of a spreadsheet or as a list as long as the details mentioned below are included.

-The Beginner’s Diary includes nearly 160 of the commonest wild flowers, giving habitat information for each species and identification tips.
-Members may, of course, use their record book or diary however they like but if they want their plant recording to be monitored and reported on in the Wild Flower Magazine they should follow the regulations below.
+Members may, of course, use their record book, diary or list however they like but if they want their plant recording to be monitored and reported on in the Wild Flower Magazine they should follow the guidelines below.

 Regulations for completion of the Field Botanist’s Record Book